Luiandmont/Luiandmont/README.md

 - I work at UCEN.
 - My main means of transportation is the bicycle.
 - Currently I work and study, besides having a nice girlfriend.
+- I like to watch Japanese animation and police series.